-Your Supported Housing Officer from Progress Housing Group will then arrange to meet you at the property to explain your tenancy agreement.
+Your supported living officer from Progress Housing Group will then arrange to meet you at the property to explain your tenancy agreement.
 They will also go through a “pictorial” tenancy agreement with you to explain your rights and responsibilities as a tenant.
 If you struggle to understand it, your support worker can help you.
-You may also have an “appointee” who has been appointed by the Court of Protection to sign the agreement on your behalf.
+You may also have an 'appointee' who has been appointed by the Court of Protection to sign the agreement on your behalf.
 If so, we will also go through the agreement with them.

-Progress Housing Group prides itself on providing an enhanced housing management service meet the needs of tenants with support needs.
+We pride ourself on providing an enhanced housing management service which meets the needs of tenants with support needs.
 Our staff are friendly and helpful, and will ensure you have everything you need to be happy in your new home.

 Experiencing homelessness?
 Click here.